We love puppies! And we would love to welcome your new puppy to our family as soon as he or she comes home.

 Do make the commitment to the early development of your puppy by asking about our Puppy Parties.

-To start you off we can give you a voucher for an introductory offer and do please read the page about choosing an insurance policy here.
+To start you off we can give you a voucher for an introductory offer and do please read our page about choosing an insurance policy.

 Having good insurance gives you peace of mind that whatever happens you can afford the best possible care for your pet, but there are some pitfalls to avoid.